-Interim conclusion:
+The following principles are concluded for the normative work.

 - The traffic routing rule between local DN and central DN should be controlled by SMF, which can be influenced by AF.
+To influence the traffic routing, the DNAI(s) and target traffic information such as traffic filter for traffic between EAS and AS are provided by AF.
+The target traffic information is used by SMF to identify the traffic required to be routed to EAS or AS.
+For example, the SMF checks if the EAS IP address notified from EASDF is matched with the traffic filter for the traffic steering and configures the UP path based on the AF-provided information.

 - The requirement of establishing connectivity for traffic routing between local DN and central DN should be provided by AF.

 - QoS should be supported for the traffic routed between local DN and central DN.
+For this purpose, QoS requirement such as latency requirement between EAS and AS is provided by AF.

+- The SMF obtains the above AF-provided information (DNAI(s), target traffic information, requirement of establishing connectivity, QoS requirement) from the PCF.

 - Charging should be supported for the traffic routed between local DN and central DN, any charging issue should be verified with SA WG5.

+It will be specified in the normative work how the above principles are realized when the I-SMF for local edge offloading control is used as per the conclusion of KI#1.